avalentino/fmtcheck/README.rst

                             checks formatting with clang-format
                             (default: not check).
-                            The path to the "clang-format" executable can be optionally secified.
+                            The path to the "clang-format" executable can be optionally specified.
 Please remember to use the "--" separator before positional arguments.
       -l MAXLINELEN, --line-length MAXLINELEN
                             set the maximum line length, if not set (default)